FoxRobotLab/catkin_ws/README.md

 First run though the necessary things to make sure the TurtleBot is started up correctly and the laptop is on.

-Ensure the laptop is connected to the `Macalester` network, not `macalester-student`.
+Ensure the laptop is connected to the `Macalester` network, not `macalester-guest`.
 The latter is outside the firewall and you won't be able to ssh in.

 Open up a terminal on the laptop.
 Begin by getting the laptop's IP address with
 ```